fassko/fassko.github.io/_posts/2019-02-12-animating-shapes-in-ios.md

 tags: [animations, CABasicAnimation, UIBezierPath, CAShapeLayer, CAAnimationGroup]
 ---

-Animating `UIBezierPath` drawing is quite trivial task.
-But how to animate from one shape to another?
-For instance animating from a triangle to a square.
-To accomplish that we need to use `CAShapeLayer` and animate it’s properties using Core Animation capabilities.
+Animating a `UIBezierPath` drawing is a pretty trivial task.
+But how to animate shape morphing, i.e. make one shape change into another?
+(For instance, morphing a triangle into a square.)
+To accomplish this, we need to use `CAShapeLayer` and animate its properties using Core Animation capabilities.

 <!--more-->

-At first let’s see which `CAShapeLayer`‘s properties can be animated with Core Graphics:
+First things first, let’s see which properties of `CAShapeLayer` can be animated with Core Graphics:

 - Path
 - Fill color